-Amount of Awards Since 1982 By Misconduct: \$123.4 Million
+Amount of Awards Since 1982 By Misconduct: \$130.5 Million

-Lawyers Involved in Awards, 1982 to 2006 Only 841 former members of the bar have been responsible for the 6,163 awards granted by the Fund in 24 years.
-The Trustees' awards in 2006 were attributable 2nd to dishonest conduct by 65 now suspended, disbarred or deceased lawyers.
-Of these 65 former lawyers, 30 were respondents in awards from prior years and the names of 35 dishonest lawyers appear for the first time in 2006 awards.
+Lawyers Involved in Awards, 1982 to 2007

+In 25 years, only 885 former members of the bar have been responsible for the 6,348 awards granted by the Fund.
+The Trustees' awards in 2007 were attributable to dishonest conduct by 64 now suspended, disbarred or deceased lawyers.
+Of these 64 former lawyers, 20 were respondents in awards from prior years and the names of 44 dishonest lawyers appear for the first time in 2007 awards.
+There are now 237,000 registered lawyers in New York State.

 Most thefts involve sole practitioners, the majority of which are male and middle-aged.
 The apparent causes of misconduct by these lawyers are often traced to alcohol or drug abuse.
 Other causes are economic pressures, mental illness, marital, professional and medical problems, and gambling activity.

-The geographic distribution of these 841 former lawyers, and the Fund's 6,163 awards, among the state's judicial departments is represented in the bar graphs to the right: Lawyers Involved in All Awards Since 1982
+The geographic distribution of these 885 former lawyers, and the Fund's 6,348 awards, among the state's judicial departments is represented in the bar graphs to the right:

+Lawyers Involved in All Awards Since 1982

 First Judicial Department

 New York and Bronx County

 Second Judicial Department

-Kings, Richmond, Queens, Nassau, Suffolk, Dutchess, Orange, Putnam Rockland and Westchester Counties Third Judicial Department Albany, Broome, Chemung, Chenango, Clinton, Columbia, Cortland, Delaware, Essex, Franklin, Fulton, Greene, Hamilton, Madison, Montgomery, Otsego, Rensselaer, St. Lawrence, Saratoga, Schenectady, Schoharie, Schuyler, Sullivan, Tioga, Tompkins, Ulster, Warren and Washington Counties Fourth Judicial Department Herkimer, Lewis, Oneida, Onondaga, Oswego, Cayuga, Livingston, Monroe, Ontario, Seneca, Steuben, Wayne, Yates, Allegany, Cattaraugus, Chatauqua, Erie, Genesee, Niagara, Orleans and Wyoming Counties
+Kings, Richmond, Queens, Nassau, Suffolk, Dutchess, Orange, Putnam, Rockland and Westchester Counties

+Third Judicial Department

+Albany, Broome, Chemung, Chenango, Clinton, Columbia, Cortland, Delaware, Essex, Franklin, Fulton, Greene, Hamilton, Madison, Montgomery, Otsego, Rensselaer, St. Lawrence, Saratoga, Schenectady, Schoharie, Schuyler, Sullivan, Tioga, Tompkins, Ulster, Warren and Washington Counties

+Fourth Judicial Department

+Herkimer, Lewis, Oneida, Onondaga, Oswego, Cayuga, Livingston, Monroe, Ontario, Seneca, Steuben, Wayne, Yates, Allegany, Cattaraugus, Chatauqua, Erie, Genesee, Niagara, Orleans and Wyoming Counties